 Tulane is building on these initiatives to develop broad-based equity, diversity and inclusion programs.
 It will be the expectation that all faculty and staff will participate.

 Equity, Diversity and Inclusion (EDI) Initiative Committee: A committee made up of students, faculty and staff will oversee how these funds are distributed.
-This committee will be co-chaired by Anneliese Singh, who joined Tulane this past summer as the new chief diversity officer, and Will Ferbos, associate vice president for institutional affairs and deputy chief of staff.
+This committee is co-chaired by Anneliese Singh, chief diversity officer, and Will Ferbos, associate vice president for institutional affairs and deputy chief of staff.

 In fall 2019, Les Griots Violets, a coalition of students organizing around issues concerning Black students at Tulane, authored a resolution to establish an equity fee to increase funding for departments and programs that serve marginalized groups on campus.
 The resolution was adopted by the Undergraduate Student Government.
 As imposing a new student-paid fee is a lengthy and complicated process, President Fitts has committed $2.5 million annually – an amount equal to the proposed fee – to further the goals of the resolution.